 Search Strategies Adopted in Difficult Tasks

 The whole study is worth spending some time with, but I’m going to skip ahead to one of the sets of conclusions.
-We’re told that in unsuccessful tasks, where the searchers involved in the study couldn’t find the answers, the strategies they may have used included:
+We’re told that in unsuccessful tasks, where the searchers involved in the study couldn’t find the answers, the strategies they may have used include:

 - users formulated more question queries,